intheendtheyweregone/fapbuster/README.md

 # FAPBUSTER

-FapBuster is a simple node script (go rewrite whenever) to scrape Fapello.
+FapBuster is a simple node script (go rewrite whenever) to download images from Fapello.

 ## Limitations